Tatum Paxley: Total Nonstop Action Wrestling (2024–2025)

-At NXT Battleground on June 9, 2024, halfway through the NXT Women's Championship match between Roxanne Perez and TNA Knockouts World Champion Jordynne Grace, Paxley appeared from the crowd and attempted to steal the TNA Knockouts World Championship but was stopped by Ash by Elegance and Grace, who lost the title match as a result of the interference.
-After failing to steal the TNA Knockouts World Championship at NXT Battleground, Paxley made her surprise debut appearance in Total Nonstop Action Wrestling (TNA) at Against All Odds on June 14, where she answered TNA Knockouts World Champion Jordynne Grace's open challenge for the title, but failed to win the title.
-On the March 15, 2025 taping of Impact!, Paxley returned to TNA with Gigi Dolin and demanded a title match against TNA Knockouts World Tag Team Champions Ash by Elegance and Heather by Elegance, but failed to win the titles the following week.
-On the April 17 episode of Impact!, Paxley and Dolin won their first TNA match by defeating Heather By Elegance and Maggie Lee.
+At NXT Battleground on June 9, 2024, halfway through the NXT Women's Championship match between Perez and Jordynne Grace (the then TNA Knockouts World Champion), Paxley appeared from the crowd and attempted to steal the TNA Knockouts World Championship but was stopped by Ash by Elegance and Grace, who lost the title match as a result of the interference.
+After failing to steal the TNA Knockouts World Championship at NXT Battleground, Paxley made her surprise debut appearance in TNA at Against All Odds on June 14, where she answered Grace's open challenge for the title but failed to win the title.
+On the March 15, 2025, taping of Impact!, Paxley returned to TNA with Dolin and demanded a title match against Ash by Elegance and Heather by Elegance (the then TNA Knockouts World Tag Team Champions) but failed to win the titles the following week.
+On the April 17 episode of Impact!, Paxley and Dolin won their first TNA match by defeating Heather by Elegance and Maggie Lee.

+Other media

+Holland, as Tatum Paxley, made her video game debut as a playable character in WWE 2K25 and has since appeared in WWE 2K26.
+Holland alongside her husband also appeared in a music video for the song Solace In Silence by Florida based metalcore band Not Enough Space.

 Personal life

 On September 17, 2023, Holland was engaged to fellow professional wrestler Randy José Beidelschies, better known as Javier Bernal in NXT.
 They got married on September 28, 2024.

+Aside from wrestling, she has a love for emo and metal bands.
+Some of her favorite bands include Paleface Swiss, Gojira, My Chemical Romance, Coheed and Cambria and Deftones.